Mental Health and Wellbeing at St Bridget's

 - All staff trained in understanding mental health

-- Whole school assembly these to promote and support SEMH
+- Whole school assembly to promote and support SEMH

 - Worry boxes and slips around school for children to easily request support from a trusted adult